madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 ## Levity polymorphism

-The distinction between types that have inhabitants and types that don't stand on solid ground in GHC and leads to beautiful generalisations over types that have inhabitants.
+The distinction between types with and without inhabitants stand on solid ground in GHC and leads to beautiful generalisations over types that have inhabitants.
 We now explore that.

 This section consolidates the previous discussions of type habitation.
-If your solely interested in verification, you can skip it.
+If you're solely interested in verification, you can skip it.

 What is the kind of the `Type`{.haskell} constructor `List`{.haskell}?